rust-lang/reference/src/values.md

 r[value.byte]

 r[value.byte.intro]
-The Most basic unit of Memory in Rust is a Byte.
+The most basic unit of memory in Rust is a byte.
 All values in Rust are computed from 0 or more bytes read from an allocation.

 > [!NOTE]
 > While bytes in Rust are typically lowered to hardware bytes, they may contain additional values,